-In the event any student is to be disciplined for more than two offenses during the school year, the Disciplinary Committee may impose the highest discipline allowed for that offense.
+In the event that a student is to be disciplined for more than two offenses during the school year, the Disciplinary Committee may impose the highest discipline allowed for that offense.

-A student charged with any offense under this policy may be immediately suspended from the college by the administration, pending the holding of the Disciplinary Hearing and issuance f the decision by the Disciplinary Committee.
+A student charged with any offense under this policy may be immediately suspended from the college by the administration, pending the holding of the Disciplinary Hearing and issuance of the decision by the Disciplinary Committee.

-Non-compliance by the student of assigned actions will result in the withholding of grades and/or transcripts until written notice of compliance has been filed with the Vice-President for Student Services, who will be responsible to provide the appropriate lists to the Office of Admissions, Records and Retention.
-The withholding of grades cab interfere with the ability of the student o obtain future financial aid for his/her schooling.
+Non-compliance by the student of assigned disciplinary actions will result in the withholding of grades and/or transcripts until written notice of compliance has been filed with the Vice-President for Support and Student Affairs, who will be responsible to provide the appropriate lists to the Office of Admissions and Records.
+The withholding of grades can interfere with the ability of the student to obtain future financial aid for his/her schooling.
 Failure to complete counseling and other requirements inside the given time constraints under any discipline imposed may result in the denial of the student to register for continued classes.